Terah: Occupation

 According to rabbinic literature Terah was a wicked (Numbers Rabbah 19:1; 19:33), idolatrous priest (Midrash HaGadol on Genesis 11:28) who manufactured idols (Eliyahu Rabbah 6, and Eliyahu Zuta 25).
 Abram, in opposition to his father's idol shop, smashed his father's idols and chased customers away.
 Terah then brought his unruly son before Nimrod, who threw him into a fiery furnace, yet Abram miraculously escaped (Genesis Rabbah 38:13).
 The Zohar says that when God saved Abram from the furnace, Terah repented (Zohar Genesis 1:77b) and Rabbi Abba B. Kahana said that God assured Abram that his father Terah had a portion in the World to Come (Genesis Rabbah 30:4; 30:12).

 Rabbi Hiyya relates this account in the Genesis Rabbah:

 Terah left Abram to mind the store while he departed.
 A woman came with a plateful of flour and asked Abram to offer it to the idols.
-Abram then took a stick, broke the idols, and put the stick in the largest idol’s hand.
+Abram then took a stick, broke the idols, and put the stick in the largest idol's hand.
 When Terah returned, he demanded that Abram explain what he'd done.
 Abram told his father that the idols fought among themselves and the largest broke the others with the stick.
 "Why do you make sport of me?"
 Terah cried, "Do they have any knowledge?"
 Abram replied, "Listen to what you are saying!"

 Leader of the journey

 Terah is identified as the person who arranged and led the family to embark on a mysterious journey to Canaan.
 It is shrouded in mystery to Jewish scholars as to why Terah began the journey and as to why the journey ended prematurely.
-It is suggested that he was a man in search of a greater truth that could possibly be found in the land of Canaan, and that it was Abram who picked up the torch to continue his father's quest, that Terah himself was unable to achieve.
+It is suggested that he was a man in search of a greater truth that could be found in the land of Canaan, and that it was Abram who picked up the torch to continue his father's quest, which Terah himself was unable to achieve.

+The name of Terah's son "Haran" who died in Ur is very similar to the name of the city where the family settled, "Charan."
+One explanation as to why Terah did not finish the journey centres on his emotional state.
+He grieved over the loss of Haran who died "in his father's face."
+As often in biblical narratives, the names of places and the sounds of the names often indicates something behind the text.
+It is likely that the author of the text is conveying the idea that Terah settled in Charan, even though he intended to go to Canaan, because he became stuck in his grief and could not get over it.
+Then, once Terah had died, Abram - now the leader of the family - heads out to finish the mission and, eventually, arrives there.